karthik443/SSD_activity1/README.md

 gihub repo link : https://github.com/karthik443/SSD_activity1

 prerequisite:
              We need to have three tables with schema definition below to Use/execute these procedures.
-And recommended to        prepopulate some data inside these tables
+And recommended to        prepopulate some data inside these tables (provided at bottom)

     1. CREATE TABLE Shows (